darth-veitcher/kubernetes_notes/chapter1.md

 * Kops
 * Kubeadm

-Either Kops or Kubeadm can be used for production clusters \(use only one\)
+Either Kops or Kubeadm can be used for production clusters \(use only one, you don't need both\).